The Doctor: Age

+Over the course of the franchise, statements made by the Doctor and other characters have placed his age at anything from 450 to several thousand years old, while a technicality associated with a plot twist in a 2015 episode could be interpreted to mean that he has lived for four and a half billion years.

 In early production documents, the Doctor was said to be 650 years old, although this was never stated on screen.
 By the time the Doctor did cite his age ("Let me see, in human terms, 400, yes, 450 years" in the serial The Tomb of the Cybermen (1967); he kept a 500-year diary), he had already regenerated to a younger form.
 The intention at that time was that regeneration had turned back the Doctor's clock, making him younger both in appearance and in biological age.
 Since the Doctor's age had never previously been given, 450 Earth years became a starting point onto which further years would be progressively added as the series continued and the character lived out his further incarnations.

 The Third Doctor implied in Doctor Who and the Silurians (1970) and in The Mind of Evil (1971) that he had a lifetime that covered "several thousand years".
 While the Doctor's age has never been a known quantity, these numbers are the most difficult to reconcile with the rest of the series.

 By the time of The Brain of Morbius, the Fourth Doctor was stated to be 749 years old ("something like 750 years" in the prior Pyramids of Mars, which prompts Sarah Jane Smith to joke that he will "soon be middle-aged").
 In The Ribos Operation (1978), Romana said the Doctor was 759 years old and had been piloting the TARDIS for 523 years, making him 236 when he first "borrowed" it.
-When the Doctor encounters his old friend Drax in The Armageddon Factor (1979), Drax says it has been 450 years since their time together at the Academy, suggesting only that Drax was 450 years younger, but implying nothing about the Doctor's age, since it could have been a different amount of time for him.
+When the Doctor encounters his old friend Drax in The Armageddon Factor (1979), Drax says it has been 450 years since their time together at the academy, suggesting only that Drax was 450 years younger, but implying nothing about the Doctor's age, since it could have been a different amount of time for him.
 Drax implies that the Doctor got his doctorate after that.
 In The Robots of Death (1977), the Fourth Doctor states he is 750 years old.

 In Revelation of the Daleks (1985), the Sixth Doctor said that he was "a 900-year-old Time Lord", and in Time and the Rani (1987), the Seventh Doctor's age was 953, the same as villainous Time Lady the Rani (in both serials, the Doctor's age is stated in dialogue).
 In Remembrance of the Daleks (1988), the Seventh Doctor said that he had "900 years' experience" rewiring alien equipment.
-At the beginning of the 1996 television movie, the Seventh Doctor was shown to have a 900-year diary in his TARDIS.
+In the 1996 television movie, the Seventh Doctor has a 900-year diary in his TARDIS.